 For comfort, it’s hard to beat these – I’m on my third pair in a decade and about ready to buy another!
 If you want something that looks a little fancier but still offers all-day comfort, check out these awesome flip flops with a leather strap or their vegan leather cousins.
 Another option if you want to support a great local business is to buy from the company that started it all, Scott Hawaii!
 You can check out their wide range of offerings for your whole travel crew.

 Now that your footwear is settled, what are the best clothes to wear in Hawaii?
 Cool, comfortable and practical rule the day for what to wear in Hawaii!
 The good news is that with plenty of beach time in store, you won’t need to bring much clothing.
-Here’s our basic list of what to pack for Hawaii:
+Here’s our basic list of what to pack for a trip to Hawaii:

 1 pair of shorts

 If you’re bringing a few dresses and spending part of your time at the beach, one pair of lightweight shorts should suffice.
-Denim shorts may look cute, but the most versatile option is a synthetic pair that will dry fairly quickly.
+Denim shorts may look cute, but the most practical option is a synthetic pair that will dry fairly quickly.
 Then you can wear them for hiking, kayaking or even as a beach cover up, so they’re good versatile must have for a Hawaii trip.

 2 tank tops/tee shirts

 You can easily get by with just two tank tops or tee shirts from your dresser when you’re packing your Hawaii vacation clothing.
 You’ll wear these for hiking or as cover ups when going to the beach.
 Even if they aren’t so exciting, they’re one of those “must packs” for Hawaii.

 2 swim suits

-Swim suits don’t take up much room and you’ll use them a ton in Hawaii!
-You’ll want a second in case your first is wet/sandy/washing.
 My preference is to have one “cute swimsuit” and one “active swimsuit”.
 The cute swimsuit is perfect for casual beach days, but I like to have one with a little more support for kayaking and boogie boarding.
 I have a suit similar to this one that has been working great and the top can even take the place of a sports bra for hiking.

 UV rash guard

-I can’t stress enough how important it is to include a UV rash guard on your Hawaii packing list.
+I can’t stress enough how important it is to include a UV rash guard on your Hawaii pack list.
 It protects your skin from sun exposure when you’re out snorkeling for hours and from chafing when you hit the waves on a body board (or a surf board!).
 The good news is that manufacturers have gotten wise to the growing market for cute women’s rash guards and there are so many great options now!
 These can take a while to dry, so it doesn’t hurt to bring two if you plan to be in the water most days.
 Here are a few of my favorite options:

 You can’t visit Hawaii without a good pair of shades!
 The sun is just too bright and can even cause long-term damage to your eyes.
-Make sure to pick up a pair that offers UV protection is on your list of things to take to Hawaii.
+Make sure a pair that offers UV protection is on your list of things to take to Hawaii.

-Pro tip: choose polarized lenses to make those all those amazing rainbows look even more vivid!
+Pro tip: choose polarized lenses to make all those amazing rainbows look even more vivid!

 A hat will definitely come in handy, so make sure this is in your things to pack to Hawaii!
 It’s one of the most important things to bring to Hawaii to prevent sunburns.
 What style of hat to choose is a personal preference, just pick one that’ll look great with all the cute outfits you’ve packed!
 For practicality of packing you can’t beat a trucker hat, but of course a straw sunhat is oh-so-chic.
 Just try to find one that packs well so you don’t have it loose and lose it in transit (ask me how I know).

-What to take to Hawaii – beyond the clothes
+What to bring to Hawaii – beyond the clothes

-Now that you’re fully clothed for your vacation, there are a few other things to pack for Hawaii to ensure an awesome trip.
+Now that you’re fully clothed, there are a few other things to pack for a Hawaii vacation to ensure an awesome trip.
 Trust me, you’ll make good use of these Hawaii travel essentials!

 A lightweight but awesome camera

 I can’t stomach carrying around our huge SLR when we travel these days, but I hate sacrificing photo quality.
-Fortunately there are lots of awesome options these days that balance size, price and quality.
+Fortunately there are lots of awesome options that balance size, price and quality.

 More interested in developing a photography hobby?
 A lightweight mirrorless camera is a great choice.
 I use the Olympus “micro 4/3” series.
 Check out my travel kit below (shown with a newer body since mine is discontinued) – and if you feel like making my dreams come true, you can get me this or this: